GregTheMadMonk/tnl-noa/Documentation/Tutorials/ForLoops/tutorial_ForLoops.md

 * **Parallel for** is a for-loop which can be run in parallel, i.e. all iterations of the loop must be independent.
 Parallel for can be run on both multicore CPUs and GPUs.
 * **n-dimensional parallel for** is an extension of common parallel for into higher dimensions.
-* **Static For** is a for loop which is performed sequentialy and it is explicitly unrolled by C++ templates.
-Number of iterations must be static (known at compile time).
+* **Unrolled for** is a for-loop which is performed sequentially and it is explicitly unrolled by C++ templates.
+Iteration bounds must be static (known at compile time).
 * **Templated Static For** ....

 ## Parallel For